Suzerainty: Lakshadweep (Laccadives)

 Located in the Arabian Sea, Lakshadweep is a Union territory of India off the coast of the southwestern state of Kerala.

 The Aminidivi group of islands (Amini, Kadmat, Kiltan, Chetlat and Bitra) came under the rule of Tipu Sultan in 1787.
 They passed on to British control after the Third Anglo-Mysore War and were attached to the South Canara district.
 The rest of the islands became a suzerainty of the Arakkal Kingdom of Cannanore in return for a payment of annual tribute.

 After a while, the British took over the administration of those islands for non-payment of arrears.
 These islands were attached to the Malabar district of the Madras Presidency.
 In 1956, the States Reorganisation Act separated these islands from the mainland administrative units, forming a new union territory by combining all the islands.

 Pakistan

-The princely states of the British India which acceded to Pakistan maintained their sovereignty with the Government of Pakistan acting as the suzerain until 1956 for Bahawalpur, Khairpur, and the Balochistan States, 1969 for Chitral and the Frontier States, and 1974 for Hunza and Nagar.
+The princely states of the British Raj which acceded to Pakistan maintained their sovereignty with the Government of Pakistan acting as the suzerain until 1956 for Bahawalpur, Khairpur, and the Balochistan States, 1969 for Chitral and the Frontier States, and 1974 for Hunza and Nagar.
 All these territories have since been merged into Pakistan.
 These states were subject to the 'paramountcy' of the British Crown.
 The term was never precisely defined but it meant that the Indian states were subject to the suzerainty of the British Crown exercised through the Viceroy of India.